 - They melt in heat above 300°F, hence, trivets should be used to protect its surface.

 - The edges tend to chip; and so, they require biannual repairs by professional masons.
+So, this is the importance of brand identity, so choose a store that has good reviews.

 Cost: Taking out the fee for installation and setup, the usual price for purchasing a quartz countertop is around $75 for every square foot.
 It is important to note that the manufacturer as well as the brand are a major determinant of the cost of quartz countertops, quality also of remarkable influence.